 All injured employees should be sent to the nearest designated emergency room or urgent care facility by the onsite supervisor or recruiter.

-Information about Worker’s Compensation and on-the-job injuries is available from Human Resources and is also listed on the state and/or federal labor poster(s) in the Company’s office.
+Information about Worker’s Compensation and on-the-job injuries is available from Human Resources and is also listed on the state and/or federal labor poster(s) in the Company’s office and on the employee portal.